Peterer19/Valorant-Trigger-Bot/README.md

 Rename the Injector.exe to a random name like "AKPDNAVCAIUZkmjna"

-âž¤Download VC_Redist and install
+Ã¢Å¾Â¤Download VC_Redist and install
 Download Link: https://aka.ms/vs/16/release/vc_redist.x64.exe

-âž¤ Disable Windows Defender In Windows Settings First Then;
+Ã¢Å¾Â¤ Disable Windows Defender In Windows Settings First Then;
-âž¤ Download defender controller 2.0 and click disable Download Link: https://www.sordum.org/downloads/?st-defender-control
+Ã¢Å¾Â¤ Download defender controller 2.0 and click disable Download Link: https://www.sordum.org/downloads/?st-defender-control

-âž¤ Download windows update blocker and click disable update Download Link: https://www.sordum.org/files/downloads.php?st-windows-update-blocker
+Ã¢Å¾Â¤ Download windows update blocker and click disable update Download Link: https://www.sordum.org/files/downloads.php?st-windows-update-blocker

 After that Please do the steps below which is common for any cheat to work